 How to set up a content upgrade on your blog

-Content upgrades typically sit at the bottom of a post, and there are two ways you can add them.
+Content upgrades typically sit at the bottom of a post.
+There are two ways you can add them.
 The first is by linking to a dedicated landing page, like I’ve done with this blog post (which links to my free membership area).
 The other option is to use a plug in such as Popupally or Optin Forms to promote your content upgrade in a sign up box at the bottom of your posts.
 I touched on those two tools in the first blog post in this series which you can read here.

 How fast will your email list grow?

 From my own experiments with content upgrades, they add an extra 5% more signups to my email list every month.
-Saying that, I don’t use them on all posts so I could probably double that if I added them to every blog post.
+Saying that, I don’t use them on all posts.
+So I could probably double that if I added them to every blog post.
 But for the short amount of time it takes to produce a content upgrade, they are certainly worth the effort.

 Well, I hope you’ve been enjoying this blog post series so far.
 A list building series wouldn’t be complete, of course, without touching on that dreaded of all subjects – traffic!
 So in the final post of this series I’m going to outline my best traffic sources, and a few tips as to how to maximise your traffic with minimal effort.